 The Secret Life of Walter Mitty (2013, English)

 What happens behind the glossy prints?
+What goes on in the offices of the famous magazine?
+This film tries to give a sneak-peak into the world of these magazines with some cliche corporate culture scenes.
 This particular movie is one of my favorites because of the exotic locations and the race to find the missing negative.
-Very beautiful movie but with some exaggerated portrayal of professional photography.
+Very beautiful movie but with some exaggerated and glamorous portrayal of professional photography.

 I have left out the documentaries from this list.
 There are many nice documentaries that have been made on some famous photographers and some on not so famous.
 Those may be interesting for us photographers but may not be so for our family and friends.
 So, watch those documentaries when you are alone.